 As long as you're not expecting an electric pocket rocket, the Renault Zoe is surprisingly good fun to drive.

-Officially it takes 11.4 seconds from standstill to reach 62mph, but it feels faster (especially when accelerating away from traffic lights, for instance), while the top speed of 85mph is academic, because you risk draining you battery super fast if you break the national speed limit.
+Officially it takes 11.4 seconds from standstill to reach 62mph, but it feels faster (especially when accelerating away from traffic lights, for instance).
+However, the Renault Zoe's top speed of 85mph is academic, because you risk draining your battery super fast if you break the national speed limit.